arielt/environment/Certificate Authority.md

 ### Chrome

-Import .p12 file into keychain, mark it 'Always trust'.
+Import .p12 file into OS keychain, mark it 'Always trust'.
 From now on, browser will use this certificate when relevant CA is in the list of CAs provided by server in handshake.

 ### Firefox